Apply For Housing: First-Year Students

 For all three of the plans above, students can elect to purchase more Flex when selecting their meal plan within the housing application.

-• Review Assignment Summary
+• Review Assignment Information Expand dropdown

 The Assignment Summary page is the last page of the housing application that students can reach at this time.
 This page displays the meal plan selections and room reservations details made by the student.
 We want to make sure all students end on this page of the application, as we will ask you to return to this page in August to complete your move-in items.